fjebaker/nkt/README.md

   Chains are for building habits.
 A chain is given a task or habit you are trying to build and then it can be checked off each day you complete that tasks.

+- Stacks

+  Stacks are for keeping track of how you got to the current state of something.
+They are stacks of notes that maintain a FIFO ordering.
+The use case they were supposed to address was for keeping track of reference trails when reading a paper.

 ## Usage

 To setup `nkt`, use the `init` command.